 To provide this functionality, GemStone provides interface libraries of Smalltalk classes, Java classes, and C functions.
-These language interfaces, known collectively as GemBuilder, allow you to move objects between an application program and the GemStone repository, and to connect client objects to GemStone objects.
+These language interfaces allow you to move objects between an application program and the GemStone repository, and to connect client objects to GemStone objects.
 GemBuilder also provides remote messaging capabilities, client replicates, and synchronization of changes.